-- (4) The safety of the aerospace system depends on the AVSSMS as well as service provider application of SRM.
-AVS conducts SRM throughout the levels of the aerospace system for the purpose of managing safety.
+(4) AVS conducts SRM throughout the levels of the aerospace system for the purpose of managing safety.
 AVS implements risk management strategies of regulations, standards, and policy.
 Aviation product/service providers are responsible for managing safety for their operations.
 Within their operations, they control resources and activities of people directly exposed to hazards and are in a position to directly control risk related to those hazards.
 This would include design and performance of actions to control risk within the expectations of regulations relevant to their operations.
 At no point is AVS, in an oversight capacity, responsible for primary Safety Assurance or for performing SRM for an individual or organizational aviation product/service provider.
-However, AVS, in an oversight capacity, uses its Safety Assurance processes within SMS to oversee product/service providers' application of SRM, as applicable. - (5) With SMS, the FAA will still assure product/service provider compliance with regulations.
+However, AVS, in an oversight capacity, uses its Safety Assurance processes within SMS to oversee product/service providers' application of SRM, as applicable.

+(5) With SMS, the FAA will still assure product/service provider compliance with regulations.
 Therefore, direct observation and surveillance is still required in FAA oversight activities.
 However, they are used differently than in the past.
 Rather than solely assessing compliance with the regulations, the FAA will also assess the effectiveness of service providers' safety management capabilities and performance, if the product/service provider has implemented an SMS.
-The goal is to enhance product/service providers' safety performance; therefore, the FAA's oversight methodology may be adapted based on product/service providers' safety management processes and demonstrated ability to manage safety risk. - d.
-AVSSMS and Quality.
-Within the FAA, AVS has the ultimate responsibility and accountability for safety oversight of the aerospace system as delegated by the FAA Administrator.
-In accomplishing this mission, it is AVS policy to leverage quality management principles as a means to assure that we meet AVSSMS and operational safety requirements.
-Quality management principles support SMS by providing an approach to monitoring the accomplishment of operational safety and SMS requirements to assure conformity, identify instances of nonconformity, provide tools for correction, and enable continuous improvement.
-While SMS provides the mechanisms for AVS to carry out its regulatory, certification, and continued operational safety management functions, quality management principles ensure that this framework is able to meet SMS objectives.
-When the framework is not operating as such, quality management principles provide the means to improve.
-All AVS S/Os will implement the AVSSMS including the principles of quality management.
+The goal is to enhance product/service providers' safety performance; therefore, the FAA's oversight methodology may be adapted based on product/service providers' safety management processes and demonstrated ability to manage safety risk.

+d.
+AVSSMS and AVS Quality Management System (QMS).
+Prior to embarking on SMS implementation, AVS implemented a Quality Management System (QMS) that meets the ISO 9001 Standard.
+Safety management and quality management are complementary and work together to achieve the overall safety objectives of AVS.
+A primary objective of AVS is to establish processes and procedures to maintain safety performance at an acceptable level (safety management) and achieve specified operational results (quality management).
+SMS assures that the design and implementation of organizational processes and procedures identify safety hazards and that they control and/or mitigate safety risk in aviation operations.
+QMS supports SMS by providing a structured approach to monitoring these processes and procedures to assure conformance, identify instances of nonconformance, provide tools for correction, and enable continuous improvement.
+While SMS provides the mechanisms for AVS to carry out its regulatory, certification, and continued operational safety management functions, QMS ensures that this framework is operating in a structured, repeatable fashion and is able to meet its intended objectives.
+When the framework is not operating as such, QMS provides the means to improve.
+All AVS services and offices will implement the AVSSMS on the principles of the QMS currently in place throughout AVS.